Commuter crawl: Motorway crash delays traffic, roads still closed from SkyCity fire

-It's slow-going on the Northern Motorway into Auckland CBD after a crash and there's 'super queues' on the North Western.
+It's slow-going on the Northern Motorway into Auckland CBD after a crash and there's 'super queues' on the Northwestern.

 Debris in lanes after a crash after the Greville Road off-ramp caused delays on the Northern Motorway.

-A Herald reporter stuck in traffic on the North Western said there were 'super queues' heading into the city.
+A Herald reporter stuck in traffic on the Northwestern said there were 'super queues' heading into the city.

 The delays will compound the crawl into the CBD.
 Drivers were already being told to expect delays, with a number of roads shut down due to last week's fire in downtown Auckland still partially shut.